ABC67876/GroundingSeg/README.md

 ## Usage
 Generally, run the https://github.com/ABC67876/GroundingSeg/blob/main/mmdetection/tools/train.py and https://github.com/ABC67876/GroundingSeg/blob/main/mmdetection/tools/test.py

 For each dataset, we have a config file for detection and segmentation respectively.

 Data format should be COCO for detection and COCO panoptic for segmentation.

 **We are currently working on this repo for better documents.
 This part is under progress.**

+We **will** provide scripts for data generating, pretrain weights, and refactor this project for easier usage.